Darshan7017/WhatsApp-bot/README.md

 Feel free to fork the repository, open issues, or submit pull requests.
 Any contributions are welcome!

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the appache License.

 ## Contact
 For any inquiries, please reach out to Darshan at darshangangadhar201@gmail.com.